ZIFODS/zifo-skills-tracker/README.md

 poetry shell
 ```

-Once the environment has been activated, run `bash run-api.sh` to launch the API server.
+Once the environment has been activated, you will need to configure environment variables with the following info:

+- API_SECERET_KEY
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

+The API secret key can be generated using `openssl rand -hex 32`.
+The AWS keys must be granted access to the S3 bucket that stores the schema.

+Run `bash run-api.sh` to launch the API server.

 For the frontend, you will need to install [Node.js](https://nodejs.org/en/download/) and then install the dependencies by entering the following commands sequentially from the root directory: